larellanob/sbnd_crt_lifetime/README.md

    - Separates TPC tracks in bins in the x direction
    - For each x-bin makes histogram of dQ/dx per hit
    - Performs fits to the dQ/dx distributions
-   - TO DO: collect fit parameters to make electron lifetime measurement
+   - Collects fit parameters to make electron lifetime measurement

 Other main macros:

 - `Plot_matched_tracks_zxy`
   - Uses "CORRECTED_" tree to make 3D-plots of the matched tracks in toy SBND detector geometry
-  - 3 different views of the detecotr, includes LaTeX display of matched angles
+  - 3 different views of the detector, includes LaTeX display of matched angles

 - `muonhits.py`
   - python macro to draw event displays (wire,time tick) of muonhits in